1996 Qatari coup attempt

-The 1996 Qatari coup d'état attempt was a failed coup against Emir Hamad bin Khalifa Al Thani that was foiled on the night of February 14, 1996, less than one year into Hamad bin Khalifa's reign.
+The 1996 Qatari coup d'état attempt was a failed coup against Emir Hamad bin Khalifa Al Thani (who had recently usurped the throne from his own father) that was foiled on the night of February 14, 1996, less than one year into Hamad bin Khalifa's reign.
 Qatari intelligence termed the coup attempt as "Operation Abu Ali".

 More details regarding the coup were described in 2018 by an Al Jazeera documentary after the Qatar diplomatic crisis; accusing Bahrain, Egypt, Saudi Arabia, and United Arab Emirates of plotting to overthrow Hamad bin Khalifa Al Thani.

 Motivations

 Crown Prince Hamad bin Khalifa Al Thani carried out a successful coup against his father Khalifa bin Hamad Al Thani on June 27, 1995, thereby formally becoming Emir of Qatar.
 The coup, enacted while Sheikh Khalifa was on a visit to Switzerland, was bloodless.
 In response to the transfer of power, Sheikh Khalifa called his son an "ignorant man" and proclaimed that he was still the legitimate ruler.
 Sheikh Khalifa was later offered refuge in the United Arab Emirates.

-The first year of Emir Hamad's reign saw important measures taken to promote freedom of the press as well as steps towards a democratically elected parliament.
-This was in sharp contrast to his father, whose policies and values were more traditional and culturally conservative.
+At the time, Hamad's coup was perceived by some as motivated by a desire for political liberalisation blocked by his father's regime.
+Later, Mehran Kamrava of Georgetown University in Qatar has suggested that Hamad's highly publicized campaign of supposed liberalisation was meant to help stabilize his new regime, especially through support from the West, and that once sufficient stabilization was achieved, the guise of domestic liberalisation was largely dropped.
+Although the Ministry of Information was abolished in 1998, for example, with the press occasionally allowed to criticize the economy or the status of foreign workers, journalists continue to face a "draconian system of censorship" in 2026.